 Glaucoma occurs when there is damage to the optic nerve, often due to pressure inside the eye.
 This pressure builds when the eye’s aqueous fluid cannot drain properly.
 Damage from the pressure causes loss of peripheral vision, and eventually, blindness.

 The International Agency for the Prevention of Blindness reports that glaucoma is the third leading cause of blindness globally.
-It is expected that 76 million people will have glaucoma by 2020.
+It is expected that 76 million people will have the condition by 2020.
 Of those affected, 11 million will be blind in both eyes.

 Ophthalmologists recommend the following strategies to reduce the risk of developing glaucoma:

 - Exercise frequently and maintain a well-balanced diet

-- Schedule regular eye exams in order to detect glaucoma before vision loss occurs
+- Schedule regular eye exams in order to detect the condition before vision loss occurs

-- Follow your doctor’s instructions regarding regular use of glaucoma eye drops to prevent intraocular pressure build-up
+- Follow your doctor’s instructions regarding regular use of eye drops to prevent intraocular pressure build-up

 SEE works to prevent glaucoma around the world by:

 - Screening patients and their families

-- Training local eye care personnel in glaucoma screening and surgical techniques
+- Training local eye care personnel in appropriate screening and surgical techniques